robson83/augustctl/README.md

     User Applications/August/Library/Preferences/com.august.iossapp.plist

 This can be retrieved by using a file explorer like [http://www.i-funbox.com/ifunboxmac/](iFunBox), and opening the plist in Xcode.

+Alternatively, you can enter the debug mode in the application by long pressing the application version number, entering the password (like in Android, it is `KryspyKym`) and e-mailing yourself the application logs.
+Search those logs for "offline", and you'll find the key and slot that are used by your device.

+Note that the key and slot will be all that is necessary to open your lock, so it's not advisable to leave those logs laying around in your e-mail account.

 ## Usage